 The Articles (article 41) require that in order for the Company to complete a Business Combination, it will convene a general meeting and propose the Business Combination for consideration and approval by the members even if the nature of the Business Combination would not ordinarily require shareholder approval under the Companies Law.
 The resolution to effect a Business Combination requires the prior approval by a majority of at least 50% + 1 of the votes cast at a Business Combination general meeting by members entitled to vote and voting in person or by attorney or represented by proxy.
-DCAC Shareholders should note that the DCAC Sponsor holds approximately 79.80% and GIG Target 10.82% of the DCAC Ordinary Shares in issue and not held in treasury.
+DCAC Shareholders should note that the DCAC Sponsor holds approximately 83% and GIG Target is in the process of acquiring 10.8% of those DCAC Ordinary Shares in issue and not held in treasury.